mrbhanukab/ZoomSave/README.md

 A user-friendly, [open Source](https://github.com/mrbhanukab/ZoomSave) user-script that lets users download Zoom Recordings quickly 🔥.

+## Important Disclaimer ⚠️

+This script only facilitates the downloading process for users who have the necessary permissions to access the recordings.
+Unauthorized downloading violates terms of service and potentially legal guidelines.
+Always ensure you have appropriate permissions when using this tool.

+**Developer's Note:** The developer of ZoomSave 3 is not responsible for the actions taken by the users.
+Please use this tool ethically and responsibly.

 ## Installation

 Installing ZoomSave 3 is a breeze.
 Just follow these **2** steps: